tolitius/chazel/README.md

   (str "doing work remotely with args: " args))
 ```

-if we send it with `(task do-work)`, you'll see `printing remotely... nil` in the cluster logs of the member that picked up the task.
+If we send it with `(task do-work)`, you'll see `printing remotely... nil` in logs of a cluster member that picked up this task.
-But you won't see `doing the work...` since it just executed this silently on that member.
+But you won't see `doing the work...` since it was silently executed on that member.

 #### Sending Callables